drfarhanaislam/drfarhanaislam.github.io/pages/scz-publications.md

 </ul>
 </div>
 <br>
-#### Genetic variation, DNA methylation, and gene expression analysis of antidepressant response
+#### Influence of genetic factors on the efficacy and tolerability of antipsychotic treatment
 <br>
 <div class="paper3">
 <ul style="list-style-type: none; padding-left: 0;">